- How to Fund Law School

 Eligibility criteria for the ICLP will include (1) high financial need and (2) aptitude for legal studies.
 Selection criteria will mirror the eligibility criteria: selection will be based on the most compelling circumstances.
 In other words, recipients will be highly talented potential law students who have high financial need due to financial or other barriers they may face in accessing legal education.

 Financial need: At a minimum, to be eligible, you must meet the criteria for receiving a high level bursary from Osgoode.
-The basic criterion will be a resource-expense shortfall of greater than $20,000.
-This means having a resource-expense shortfall of greater than $20,000 plus several other indicators of high financial need, which may include:
+This means having a resource-expense shortfall of greater than $20,000 for the upcoming academic year, plus several other indicators of high financial need, which may include:

 - Extraordinary expenses, such as medical or caregiving expenses;